Macron tells Trump Europe wants to secure ‘solid peace’ in Ukraine

 Emmanuel Macron has said Europe wants to secure a lasting peace in Ukraine, as the French president met with United States President Donald Trump at the White House on the third anniversary of Russia’s invasion.

-Speaking alongside Trump in the Oval Office on Monday, Macon said the “common objective” was to build “a solid and longstanding peace” in Ukraine.
+Speaking alongside Trump in the Oval Office on Monday, Macron said the “common objective” was to build “a solid and longstanding peace” in the war-torn country.

 Recommended Storieslist of 3 items